Configure Queries

 optional

-Required if prepared not provided.
+Required if prepared or natural not provided.

 Any valid SQL++ statement for a POST request, or a read-only SQL++ statement (SELECT, EXPLAIN) for a GET request.